Anonymous

 View before-and-after pictures of real patients of Dr. Matthew Romans

-This transformation can also mean the end to the symptoms listed above.
 With proper pre-authorization, most insurance companies cover breast reduction surgery.
 In the rare instances where it is not covered by insurance, an affordable cash price can be offered for the operation to be done as a “cosmetic” breast reduction.
+We can discuss more specific cost details during your consultation.

-To schedule a consultation and find out more about breast reductions in Salinas, CA, contact our office.
+To schedule a consultation and find out more about breast reduction in Salinas and Monterey, California, contact us today.
 Setting up an appointment is the first step towards relieving the physical and emotional issues caused by oversized breasts.

 Get the care you need